Mikastiv/vk-kickstart/README.md

 const vkd = vkk.vkd; // Device dispatch
 ```

-Not all functions are loaded by default, only the ones necessary for `vk-kickstart`.
-More default functions might be loaded in the future, but for now you will need to overwrite them in the root module, like you would do for std.log.
+Not all functions are loaded by default.
+If you need other functions you will need to overwrite them in the root module, like you would do for std.log.

 In your `main.zig`:
 ```zig